 South Carolina Mortgage Broker Special Deposit Surety Bonds

 The South Carolina Department of Consumer Affairs administers Mortgage Broker licensing through the National Mortgage Licensing System (NMLS).
-South Carolina requires all mortgage brokers to have a license to provide mortgage related services and to obtain a surety bond.
+South Carolina requires all mortgage brokers to have a license to provide mortgage related services and to obtain a special deposit surety bond.
 The surety bond ensures compliance of state laws and faithful and ethical performance of duties.

 Surety Bond and License Requirements:

 - Applicants will need to complete the mortgage broker application found on the NMLS website and pay the license, credit report, and NMLS processing fees.

 - If the business will be a partnership, corporation, limited liability company or corporation, provide copies of the formation documents: Corporate Charter of Articles of Incorporation or Articles of Organization and Operating Agreement or Partnership Agreement and a Certificate of Authority or Good Standing Certificate.

-- Obtain a $25,000 surety bond.
+- Obtain a $25,000 special deposit surety bond.
 The legal name on the surety bond must match the legal name used in the application.
 A surety bond must be effect for each license year.
 The surety bond will need to be renewed annually.

 - Applicants will need to provide copies of audited financial statements dated within 90 days of the business fiscal year end.
 The statements will need to include an Income Statement, balance sheet, or Statement of Cash Flows and any relevant notes.
 If the business is new, a Statement of Condition will need to be submitted.